bgcarlisle/Numbat/README.md

 * New automatic export to CSV for extractions, sub-extractions, tabled data and citations
 * Fixed sub-extractions bug
+* In 2.6.1: all manner of bug fixes

 ## Contact info